mklarqvist/tomahawk/README.md

 primary internal functions:

 1) iterate over sites and RLE entries;
-2) divide compressed genotypic vectors into groups;
+2) partition compressed genotypic vectors into groups;
-3) computing the inner product of compressed genotypic vectors.
+3) computing the inner product of compressed genotypic vectors;

 We describe efficient algorithms to calculate genome-wide linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
 In order to achieve speed, Tomahawk combines primarily two efficient algorithms exploiting different concepts: 1) low genetic diversity and 2) the large memory registers on modern processors.
 The first algorithm directly compares RLE entries from two vectors.
 The other transforms RLE entries to bit-vectors and use SIMD-instructions to directly compare two such bit-vectors.
 This second algorithm also exploits the relatively low genetic diversity within species using implicit heuristics.
 Both algorithms are embarrassingly parallel.